 I did as instructed however his exact instructions (he said north path I followed north path) were a little off and I ended up on the other side of the lakes from them (Simon & Rob), fortunately I could see them and with the mobile glued to my ear Simon talked me onto the bird, all be it a little distant, what an amazing bird to see on your local patch on only your third trip out.

-I didn't give up on my walk, and decided to take the long walk all around Manor Farm and see what else I could spot.
-Although the weather was not great (Strong Winds and the odd bit of Rain) I did manage to see hundreds of Lapwing, quite a few Little Egret, a female Pheasant (a bid I saw twice when I used to bird the area and it was all farmland, seems odd), plenty of Black-headed Gull, Canada Geese, Grey Herons and Gadwall, as well as other odd birds, but little in the way of insect life.
+I didn’t give up on my walk.
+And decided to take the long walk all around Manor Farm and see what else I could spot.
+Although the weather was not great (Strong Winds and the odd bit of Rain) I did manage to see hundreds of Lapwing; quite a few Little Egret; a female Pheasant (a bird I saw twice when I used to bird the area and it was all farmland, seems odd); plenty of Black-headed Gull; Canada Geese; Grey Herons; and Gadwall.
+As well as other odd birds, but little in the way of insect life.

 After the long trek around the lakes (all useful for learning the site) and a quick chat to Ben Miller (he had just seen the Pec Sand) I headed back to the canal and on towards home.

 Just after passing back through the cattle creep there is a path off to the South (up towards Old Wolverton) which I decided to take.
 It wasn’t heaving with birds so late into the evening.
 It was interesting as apparently it is the route the canal used to take while they built the aqueduct.
 There is even an old lock gate to mark the area.
 It’s amazing what you find. – Introducing the Patch – Old Lock Area.